Santiagomrn/flug-nest/README.md

 ## Swagger

-By default you can find the swagger docuementation of your app here: http://localhost:3000/swagger or
+By default you can find the swagger documentation of your app here: http://localhost:3000/swagger or
 If you prefer view the documentation in a json format you can find it here: http://localhost:3000/swagger-json

 ## Models/Entity